ftprestapi/ftp-api-example/README.md

 # [FTP API](https://www.ftp-api.com/)

-In this tutorial, we will see how we can directly communicate with FTP server using REST API.
-It solve's problem like using FTP server from salesforce or other platforms using http callouts.
+In this tutorial, we will see how we can directly communicate with FTP / SFTP server using REST API.
+It solve's problem like using FTP / SFTP server from salesforce or other platforms using http callouts.

 ## Introduction

-FTP API is designed for people who need to perform actions like DOWNLOAD, UPLOAD, DELETE and TRANSFER on the FTP server using REST API's.
-In these API's lets you control nearly all aspects of your FTP server operations programatically.
+FTP API is designed for people who need to perform actions like DOWNLOAD, UPLOAD, DELETE and TRANSFER on the FTP / SFTP server using REST API's.
+In these API's lets you control nearly all aspects of your FTP / SFTP server operations programatically.
 These API's are based on GET, POST and DELETE operations.

 ### How to Use FTP API's

 * UPLOAD:

-This API allow us to upload files on FTP Server.
+This API allow us to upload files on FTP / SFTP Server.
 User can upload single or multiple files in a single API call.
 File object contains three parameters : path , filename and body.
 Body should be provided in Base64 encoding.

 ```
 HTTP Request